 The program in accounting provides the student with broad training in the field of business and financial management.
-It requires a minimum of seven accounting courses beyond Principles of Accounting.
+It requires a minimum of eight accounting courses beyond Introductory Accounting.
 Students preparing themselves for a specific career in accounting, such as CPA, will need to take additional courses beyond those prescribed.